SmartBear-DevRel/explore-cli/README.md

 **Note** - the format for SwaggerHub Explore cookies is as follows: `"cookie-name=cookie-value; cookie-name=cookie-value"`

 >Example: `"SESSION=5a0a2e2f-97c6-4405-b72a-299fa8ce07c8; XSRF-TOKEN=3310cb20-2ec1-4655-b1e3-4ab76a2ac2c8"`

+> Please note - the current `import-spaces` does not support importing KAFKA APIs
 ## More Information

 - For SwaggerHub Explore info, see - https://swagger.io/tools/swaggerhub-explore/